ilia144000/RANNTA-DeFi-Router/README.md

 ## 🧠 Why This Project Exists — TON’s Missing DeFi Component

-As TON accelerates in adoption, several critical DeFi components remain absent:
+TON is expanding rapidly, yet several critical DeFi primitives are still absent:

 1. No intelligent swap aggregator
-2. No unified and reliable pricing engine
+2. No unified, reliable pricing engine
-3. No liquidity scoring or market-depth analysis
+3. No liquidity scoring or market-depth insights
 4. No predictive modeling for slippage or large swaps
-5. No open routing API for developers and analytics platforms
+5. No open routing API for wallets/dApps

-These gaps impact:
+These gaps affect:

 - wallets
 - NFT marketplaces
-- DeFi dashboards
+- analytics dashboards
 - trading bots
 - TON ecosystem developers

-The **RANNTA Router** is designed to become a shared, scalable
+The **RANNTA Router** aims to become the shared, scalable
-**liquidity intelligence layer** for the TON network.
+**liquidity intelligence layer** for TON.

 ---